Applications are reviewed by the Admissions Committee. Several factors are taken into consideration:

 You may apply even if you have not yet received an offer of admission from the University of Toronto, but you should indicate when you expect to hear about your admission.

-With the exception of two letters of reference, all of the requisite documentation can be submitted via the online 2018/2019 Junior Fellow Application Form.
+All of the requisite documentation can be submitted via the online Junior Fellow Application Form.

 Supporting documentation is as follows: